Woodmancott

-Woodmancott is a village in the City of Winchester district of Hampshire, England.
+Woodmancott is a village and former civil parish, now in the parish of Micheldever, in the Winchester district of Hampshire, England.
 Its nearest town is Winchester, which lies approximately 9.3 mi south-west from the hamlet, just of the M3.
 The village is notable for Blissfields Festival, hosted each summer at Vicarage Farm since 2011.

-Governance

-The village is part of the civil parish of Micheldever and is part of the City of Winchester non-metropolitan district of Hampshire County Council.
+In 1961 the parish had a population of 31.
+On 1 April 1985 the parish was abolished and merged with Micheldever and Candovers.